jorendorff/git-ignorance/ignorance.md

 > with remotes, but consider `refs/heads/master`.
 Is the branch `master`
 > anything else, besides that ref?

+Branches are additionally configurable in `.git/config`, so each branch can (for example) be associated with a default remote `branch.<branchname>.remote`, a setting other refs can't have.

+I don't know of anything else.

 ???

 > Can I `git log` branches I'm not on?